dapphub/dapple/README.md

 Dapple is a Solidity developer multitool designed to manage the growing complexity of interconnected smart contract systems.

+*Warning*: Upcoming version 0.8 have backwards-incompatible package and dappfile definitions.
+There will be a migration script that should work for all but the most complex cases.
+Don't commit to the dependency management system too seriously in the meantime.

 Its core functionality encompasses three main areas:

 * Package management